 Advanced Training Fellowship in Conservation

-The conservation division of the National Gallery of Art is seeking applications for fellowship positions in paper conservation, objects conservation, and modern and contemporary paintings conservation.
+The conservation division of the National Gallery of Art is seeking applications for fellowship positions in paper conservation, objects conservation, and paintings conservation.
 The fellowships are supported by the Andrew W. Mellon Foundation and the Charles E. Culpeper Foundation.
-The three-year fellowships will commence in the fall of 2013 and include a yearly stipend starting at $33,000 plus $2,000 each year for travel and research.
+The three-year fellowships will commence in the fall of 2016 and include a yearly stipend starting at $34,000 plus $2,000 each year for travel and research.

 All treatment fellowships will be devoted to examination, maintenance, and conservation of works of art, as well as research related to the collection.
 All fellows will be expected to produce at least one publishable paper based on research completed during the fellowship award period.
 Lectures, symposia, and informal discussions contribute to the fellowship program, as do the significant resources of the Gallery, including the library, the photographic archives, all conservation departments, and the scientific research department.